-Changes in interest rates affect both financial income and financial expences.
-Bouvet had no interest-bearing debt at 31 December 2014.
+Changes in interest rates affect both financial income and expenses and the income statement.
+Bouvet had no interest-bearing debt at 31 December 2015.
 The company's interest rate risk is accordingly limited to a possible reduction in financial income, and can accordingly be characterised as limited.